Right click on player to

 Panel 25E - - Line 100

 LCpl.
 Andrew Mix Giordano served with the 3rd Battalion, 5th Marines, M Company.
-He was Killed In Action during Operation SWIFT.
+He was Killed In Action during Operation SWIFT and awarded the Silver Star, posthumously.
 His name stands proudly on the Mike 3/5 Wall of Honor.
 Semper Fi, Brother Marine.
 We will never forget.

 Operation SWIFT